packagist/private-packagist-docs/docs/conductor/getting-started.md

 ## Verify your CI setup

+- Navigate to the "Conductor" tab in your Private Packagist organization
+- Click on the name of your package

 ![Task list with verification task](/Resources/public/img/docs/conductor/verification-task-list.png)

 Right now all tasks are waiting for the CI verification task on top of the list.
 Conductor will not start with the regular schedule until this verification task was successful.